 Banking, healthcare, and retail will spearhead chatbot adoption

 CB Insights expects financial, healthcare, and retail sectors to continue driving chatbot growth in the post-COVID world due to business lockdowns and social distancing measures.
 And it’s hard to argue, given that customer service and sales processing are the prime use cases for bots.
 Healthcare bots, naturally, get a lot of use these days too.

 Conversational agents are also getting smarter.
-OpenAI, an artificial intelligence research laboratory, has recently released a new language learning model (GPT-3) that can enable any chatbot to engage in human-like conversations.
+OpenAI, an artificial intelligence research laboratory, has recently released a new language learning model (GPT-3 and then GPT-4) that can enable any chatbot to engage in human-like conversations.
 These self-learning conversational agents can save 2.5 billion customer service hours for businesses and consumers by 2023.

 Since chatbots are becoming the entry point for your customers to learn about your products and services, providing a bots payment option seems inevitable.
 You can hook your bot with an external payment provider like Stripe or Facebook Pay.